drupalprojects/google_appliance/README.txt

 The Google Appliance module provides an interface to obtain search results from a dedicated Google Search Appliance (GSA) hardware device.
 The module can act as a replacemet for core Search, or it may operate in tandem with it.

-If you will use core search along with this module, core search results will show up normally at search/{search terms}, while Google Appliance searches will show up at gsearch/{search terms}.
+If you will use core search along with this module, core search results will show up normally at search/{search terms}, while Google Appliance searches will show up at gsearch/{search terms} by default.
+You can also configure Google Appliance searches to appear at a path other than gsearch, even taking over the Core Search module's path.

 Since search index management for the GSA searches is offloaded to the GSA device, utilizing the module is a two-tier solution: